-If you want to use your board for a variety of water-sport experiences, the 10-foot Moon Mist TPU board from Pau Hana is a stable SUP that does everything well but isn’t built to specialize in any one thing.
+If you want to use your board for a variety of water-sport experiences, the 11-foot inflatable board from BruSurf is a stable SUP that does everything well but isn’t built to specialize in any one thing.
 Take it out on the water for a yoga session, cruise around the marina, or drop in to a perfect south swell.

 If your favorite SUP activity is heading out along the coastline for a few miles and catching faster rides back in downwind conditions, you want a touring board like this one from Sea Eagle.
 The long shape with narrow, pointed nose is optimal for tracking in a straight line over long distances with good glide—getting you from Point A to Point B comfortably and efficiently.

 This 12-foot, 6-inch board weighs 30 pounds and has a large, removable rear center fin and two side fins, which contribute to its great tracking.
 The hard needle nose helps you slice through the wind and waves on your marine journeys, and the sleek design further increases the board’s performance and speed.
 The EVA foam deck pad and kick tail make it more comfortable for your feet over longer paddle sessions and also assist you when performing more advanced kick and pivot turns.
-The NeedleNose—which is available in a larger and smaller size—comes with a backpack, paddle, pump, fin, and repair kit.
+The NeedleNose—which is available in two sizes—comes with a backpack, paddle, pump, fin, and repair kit.

 9’6” Ensatina Whitewater